Cookies on the Healthspan site

 Lead is often hiding in locations you might not see.
 If you live in an older home, it's best to have it assessed before renovating, as many older paints contain lead.
 Some houses may still have lead pipes or water tanks that leach into the water.9 If you suspect you have lead pipes, contact your water company for advice.
 To minimise your exposure, make sure you flush a tap for a minute or so before using it for cooking or drinking.
 It's also best to only use water from the cold tap for cooking or drinking.10

-If you're interested in learning more about how to keep your immune system healthy, head over to our Immunity Advice Centre.
+If you're interested in learning more about how to keep your immune system healthy, select Immunity from the Your health menu above.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn't possible, supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.